toa-io/comq/readme.md

 the `replyTo` property of the Request.
 The `correlationId` property of the Reply is set to the same value as in the Request.

-**Event** is an AMQP message that is published to an exchange.
+**Event** is an AMQP message published to an exchange.

+**Task** is an AMQP message sent to a queue without a `replyTo` property set.

-**Producer** is an application role that receives Requests and produces Replies and Events.
+**Producer** is an application role that receives Requests and Tasks, and produces Replies and Events.

-**Consumer** is an application role that sends Requests and consumes Replies and Events.
+**Consumer** is an application role that sends Requests and Tasks, and consumes Replies and Events.

 ## Reply